 Here are some signs that stress may be affecting you:

 You can’t avoid stress, but you can manage it or stop it from becoming overwhelming by practicing some daily strategies.
-In order to manage your stress, first you have to identify the things that cause you stress.
+In order to manage your stress, first you must identify the things that cause you stress.
 Figure out which of these things can be avoided.
 Then, find ways to cope with those triggers that can’t be avoided:

 If you can’t manage your stress, or if it’s accompanied by anxiety or depression, see your doctor right away.